11 things Gogglebox has taught us about decorating | Ideal Home

-The stars of the show have let us into their living rooms and the world of telly is better for it

-After scooping the best Factual Entertainment Programme at this year’s National Television Awards, the countdown to the new series of Gogglebox has well and truly begun.
-When we manage to divert our eyes from the Malones’ surprisingly adorable Rottweilers – yes really – we’re clocking how the stars of the show have decorated their living rooms.
+Gogglebox is back for a brand new series, and we couldn’t be more excited.
+When we manage to divert our eyes from the adorable antics of the Malones’ rottweilers – yes really – and Giles and Mary’s playful bickering, we’re clocking how the stars of the show have decorated their living rooms.
 Here’s what we’ve learned…

 1. Your coffee table needs to offer ample room for snacks

 Move over scented candle, there’s a plate of Bourbons in town.
+And the Malones aren’t afraid to dip into it.
 In fact, why have one coffee table of treats when you can have two?

 2. You can really impress friends with a high-impact piece of art